Admission & Application

 - If you have already made a Studielink account last year, but can't log in, please notify us.
 Do not try to make a new account!

 - If after registering in Studielink you receive a mail asking you to send the educational institution a copy of your passport/ID or your diploma and transcript, please ignore this request.
 When completing the next step of the application, you will be asked to upload these directly to our system.

-Within 24 hours of a successful registration for an RSM programme via Studielink, you will receive an automatically generated message from RSM with a link to the Online Application Form (OLAF).
+Within 24 hours of a successful registration for a RSM programme via Studielink, you will receive a link to the RSM Online Application Form (OLAF).
 You will log in with your ERNA credentials, which you have also received by email after your Studielink registration.